Jessime/Jessime.github.io/_pages/about.md

 * <u> Are you a morning or night person? </u>

   Night.
-  My routine is basically work, gym, dinner, and time with my wife, followed by a couple of silent hours at the end of the night to work on whatever I'm interested in at the time.
+  This has shifted over the years, but my most of my favorite memories are at night, and many of my most productive hours are in the latest hours of the day.
   Some weeks, more gets accomplished in the ~10 hours at night than in the ~40 hours at work.

 * <u> What are your favorite hobbies? </u>